bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 ![THE Bassie Bloomington of Ponytown](https://github.com/bassiebloomingtonofficial/bassiebloomingtonofficial/blob/836ba3009153dc89ade40ff01d1d1fcfbb06ba8e/1000022648.png)

-THE Bassie Bloomington of Ponytown ! <3 Number one Berrybasket / Fruitbasket / Picnic Fan !
+THE Bassie Bloomington of Ponytown ! <3 Number one CEO of Berrybasket / Fruitbasket / Picnic Fan !
 Aka Bassie x Sprout.

 - Hello !
 My name is Haruka.
 But you can also call me Bassie !
 Whichever you like ! <3 My strawpage shows more in depth information about myself, but here are the basics incase you don't want to read all of it lol.